 Photo by Metropolitan Museum of Art

-Tomás Saraceno, Cloud City: Metropolitan Museum of Art, 1000 Fifth Avenue.
-This is the newest installation on the roof of the Met featuring the Argentine artist’s architectural construction composed of steel, glass and mirrored surfaces.
+Tomás Saraceno, Cloud City: Metropolitan Museum of Art, this is the newest installation on the roof of the Met featuring the Argentine artist’s architectural construction composed of steel, glass and mirrored surfaces.
 Visitors can actually climb the sculpture as it rises above the surface over 20 feet in the air.
 They will be able to look through it, below it, around it and observe the city in all its glory from the height.

 Children 10 years and older, wear rubber soled shoes, get a ticket on the 4th floor of the museum, free with museum admission.
 Until November.

-Art of Another Kind, International Abstraction and the Guggenheim 1949-1960: Guggenheim Museum, 1071 Fifth Avenue.
-This exhibition features works from the museum’s permanent collection and examines the importance of the new style of art that originated post WWII, led by such artists as Jackson Pollock, Mark Rothko and Willem de Kooning, amongst many more on view.
+Art of Another Kind, International Abstraction and the Guggenheim 1949-1960: Guggenheim Museum, this exhibition features works from the museum’s permanent collection and examines the importance of the new style of art that originated post WWII, led by such artists as Jackson Pollock, Mark Rothko and Willem de Kooning, amongst many more on view.

-Terracotta Warriors, Defenders of China’s First Emperor: Discovery Center, 226 West 44th Street.
-They are over 6 feet tall, they are over 2,000 years old, they are terracotta and they are magnificent!
+Terracotta Warriors, Defenders of China’s First Emperor: They are over 6 feet tall, they are over 2,000 years old, they are terracotta and they are magnificent!
 Only 9 made it to New York out of an army of over 8,000!
 Still, there are about 200 other objects to see in this exhibition and to marvel on what remains behind and needs to be seen on an actual trip to China.
-10 years and older.
-Until August 26th.

 Ooh, Shiny!
-American Folk Art Museum, 2 Lincoln Center.
-What kid isn’t attacted to shiny, sparkly decorations?
+American Folk Art Museum, what kid isn’t attracted to shiny, sparkly decorations?
 In this exhibition they will get a chance to explore basic human creativity and the need to use materials that attract the eye like this wonderful button tree.
-Ages 2 and up.
-September 12th through February 13th, 2013.

 Best family hotels in New York City recommended by Ciao Bambino